t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 The Light-Weight Implementation Guidance (LWIG) working group {{WG-LWIG}} is collecting experiences from implementors of IP stacks in constrained devices.
 The working group has already produced documents such as RFC7815 {{RFC7815}} which defines how a minimal Internet Key Exchange Version 2 (IKEv2) initiator can be implemented.

+The Thing-2-Thing Research Group (T2TRG) {{RG-T2TRG}} is investigating the remaining research issues that need to be addressed in order to quickly turn the vision of IoT into a reality where resource-constrained nodes can communicate with each other and with other more capable nodes on the Internet.

+There is ongoing work to define an authorization and access-control framework for resource-constrained nodes.
+The Authentication and Authorization for Constrained Environments (ACE) {{WG-ACE}} working group is defining a solution to allow only authorized access to resources that are hosted on a smart object server and are identified by a URI.
+The current proposal {{ID-aceoauth}} is based on the OAuth 2.0 framework {{RFC6749}}.

+The CoAP base specification {{RFC7252}} provides a description of how DTLS can be used for securing CoAP.
+It proposes three different modes for using DTLS: the Presharedkey mode, where nodes have pre-provisioned keys for initiating a DTLS session with another node, RawPublicKey mode, where nodes have asymmetric-key pairs but no certificates to verify the ownership, and Certificate mode, where public keys are certified by a certification authority.
+In addition, Tschofenig and Fossati {{RFC7925}} specify an implementation profile for TLS version 1.2 and DTLS version 1.2 that offers communications security for resource-constrained nodes that are part of IoT.

+Migault et al.{ID-dietesp} are working on a compressed version of IPsec so that it can easily be used by resource-constrained IoT devices.
+They rely on the Internet Key Exchange Protocol version 2 (IKEv2) for negotiating the compression format.

 Additionally industry alliances and other standardization bodies are creating constrained IP protocol stacks based on the IETF work.
 Some important examples of this include: